JeromeL63/Wood-Frame/README.md

 [Timber-Workbench]: https://github.com/j-wiedemann/FreeCAD-Timber/

-### Usage
+## Usage
-- Create beams with advanced positionning
+- Create beams with advanced positioning
-- Create panels with advanced positionning
+- Create panels with advanced positioning
-- Attributes, used to select and filter easly objects(name, groups, sub-group, material, type ....)
+- Attributes, used to select and filter objects (name, groups, sub-group, material, type ....) easily
 - Select and show by attributes
 - Listing for invoices and production list

 ### Prerequisites